ezrra/MongoDBx-M101x-MEAN-Stack/Introduction to MongoDB and Nodejs/README.md

 Javascript is a language build to run in a event loop.
 First of all, the loop is single threaded.
 Therefore, instead of thinking of Javascript as an imperative programming language like Java or C++.

+## require() basics
+The require function in Node.js mechanism for breaking up large projects into small, manageable files.
+The require functions lets you include functions from external modules and other files.

+Node.js uses file level scoping.
+This means that by default, any variable or function declared in a file is not accessible outside of that file.

+Node.js has a global object, but using it is almost always a mistake.
+The require function is the preferred way to shar code between files.